Sultanpur Junction railway station

 Sultanpur Junction Railway Station (station code SLN) is located in Sultanpur, Uttar Pradesh, India.

-This Station is part of Northern Railway Zone's Lucknow NR Divison and the Varanasi-Lucknow line and Prayagraj-Ayodhya Cantt. line via Sultanpur.
+This station is part of Northern Railway Zone's Lucknow NR Division and the Varanasi-Lucknow line and Prayagraj-Ayodhya Cantt. line via Sultanpur.

 This station is an Aadarsh category (NSG 3) in Northern Railway.

 Sultanpur Junction Railway station is a medium-revenue station, serving over 25,000 passengers and over 32 Mail/ Express and almost 15 Passenger train (including MEMU trains) on daily basis.
 It is under the administrative control of the Northern Railway zone's Lucknow NR railway division.

 Sultanpur Junction Railway station is well connected with many important cultural cites such as Delhi, Mumbai, Kolkata, Kanpur, Lucknow, Varanasi, Gorakhpur, Indore, Ahmedabad, Jaunpur, Lucknow, Chandigarh, Patna, Prayagraj, Jammu etc.

 This is a largest and most important railway station in Sultanpur district, Uttar Pradesh.
 Its code is SLN.
 It serves Sultanpur City.
 The station consists of four platforms.
 The main line of the Oudh and Rohilkhand Railway from Lucknow to Rae Bareli, Varanasi, Faizabad, Jaunpur, Pandit Deen Dayal Upadhyaya Nagar and Prayagraj serves the south-western portion.